 - 1,495+ people engaged in approximately 130 focus groups across all counties focused on engaging families/ caregivers and young children

 South Carolina Early Childhood Integrated Data System Current Funded Initiatives

 South Carolina Early Learning Extension of the K-12 Statewide Longitudinal Data System

-One of the first products of the Early Childhood Data Governance will be the South Carolina Early Learning Extension (SCELE) of the K-12 Statewide Longitudinal Data System.
+One of the first initiatives of the SC Early Childhood Integrated Data System (SC ECIDS) will be the South Carolina Early Learning Extension (SCELE) of the K-12 Statewide Longitudinal Data System.
 Its mission is to improve outcomes for young children and their families through an aligned system for data-informed decisions and policies.
 The SCELE will provide insight into utilization of early childhood care and education programs and articulate the return on public investment in early childhood to better understand their impact and to build the case for more long-term investment.

 The SC Early Learning Extension will be able to answer key questions about children while they were enrolled in early childhood care and education programs.
 This will connect with the existing state K-12 Statewide Longitudinal Data System (SLDS) to link early childhood care and education programs to K-12 outcomes.
 The technical lead on the SCELE is the Department of Education.

 Integrated Data System for the Preschool Development Grant Birth through Five Initiative

 An activity of the Preschool Development Grant (PDG) Birth through Five Initiative is to develop and implement an integrated data system for South Carolina, that will be housed and supported at South Carolina’s Revenue and Fiscal Affairs Office (RFA).
 The Revenue and Fiscal Affairs Office houses the state Data Warehouse and has the ability to link individual records of children across multiple agencies for program and outcome evaluation to better understand the impact of a mixed delivery system.